Osamu Watanabe’s solo exhibition “Museum of Sweets

-Have you ever read a fairy tale ‘Hansel and Gretel’? before we think about it story and characters, we automatically think of a sweet cookie house which made of gingerbread and sweets.
-Have you ever wished to live in the house?
-It is hard to define what brings us happiness, but it is rather easy to say, sweets must have brought us happiness in our childhood.
+Have you ever read the fairy tale “Hansel and Gretel”?
+Before we even think about the story or the characters, we automatically think of a sweet cookie house made of gingerbread and sweets.
+Have you ever wished you could live in that house?
+It’s hard to define what makes us happy, but simply put, sweets brought us happiness when we were children, didn’t they?

-According to an art historian Shuji Takashina, Watanabe creates a new genre of contemporary art “Fake sweets art” and describes him as “The King of sweets”.
-He points out that Watanabe’s works are connected to Japanese philosophy about human senses.
-There are words in Japanese old philosophy “See the temperature of bathwater with your hands” and “see the taste with your tongue.”
-Some Japanese cultures such as traditional tea ceremony and kaiseki cuisine, a traditional Japanese dinner course are known as reflecting this philosophy.
-Takashina evaluates Watanabe’s works are have a close parallel to these.
-He might want to say we can see the happiness from his works with our eyes.
+According to art historian Shuji Takashina, Watanabe created a new genre of contemporary art called “Faux Sweets Art,” which he describes as “the king of sweets.
+He points out that Watanabe’s work is tied to Japanese philosophy about the human senses.
+There is an old Japanese philosophy that says, “See the temperature of the bath water with your hands,” and there is also Japanese culture like “seeing the taste with your tongue.
+Traditional tea ceremonies and kaiseki cuisine, the traditional Japanese dinner course, are known to reflect this philosophy.
+Takashina’s assessment of Watanabe’s work closely parallels these.
+He may be trying to say that we can see the happiness through his works with our own eyes.

-From this exhibition, Osamu Watanabe leaves a message to audience
+From this exhibition, Osamu Watanabe leaves a message for the audience

-Jeongeun Jo is from Korea now living in Japan.
-She is one of the member of TRiCERA who graduated from Graduate School of Fine Arts at Tokyo University of the Arts (TUA/ Geidai).
-She is also working as an artist herself .
+Born in Korea, lives in Japan.
+One of the members of TRiCERA, graduated from the Graduate School of Fine Arts, Tokyo University of the Arts.
+She is also active as an artist.